darshkshah/ng-training-assignment-1/README.md

 7) Run the command `docker attach dev-todo-frontend` to attach your terminal to docker frontend container's terminal
 8) Run the command `docker attach dev-todo-backend` to attach your terminal to docker backend container's terminal

-Video link demonstrated running the application and the features: https://youtu.be/BbTrGe2laJI

 # Features
 This application features :